Our Team

 Undergraduate Biologist

 Asterios was born in Athens.
-He is a senior undergraduate student at the Department of Biology at the National and Kapodistrian University of Athens.
+He is a final year student of the Biology Department of the National and Kapodistrian University of Athens.

 CV